urbit/urbit.org-reloaded/content/operations.md

 Syntax: `|rm path`

-Remove the data at `path`. `path` must be a path to actual node, not a 'directory'
+Remove the data at `path`. `Path` must be a path to the actual node, not a 'directory'.

 #### `|cp`